-Buildings and building improvements 10-40 years Computer equipment 3 years Furniture, fixtures and other equipment 5-7 years Desidual values and useful lives are reviewed at the and of each reporting parties al and a division of it and an an arises.
-Follow dependent of a second state
+Buildings and building improvements 10-40 years Computer equipment 3 years Furniture, fixtures and other equipment 5-7 years

 Residual values and useful lives are reviewed at the end of each reporting period and adjusted if appropriate.
 Fully depreciated assets are retained in cost and accumulated depreciation accounts until such assets are removed from service.
 Gains or losses on the disposal of property and equipment are included within "Operating profit" in the consolidated income statement and computed as the proceeds from disposal netted against the related assets and accumulated depreciation.
 The proceeds are presented as an investing activity in the consolidated statement of cash flow.